chocolateboy/autobox/README.md

 "Hello, world!"->bar(); # runtime error
 ```

-Autoboxing is not performed for barewords i.e.
+Autoboxing is not performed for barewords, i.e.

 ```perl
 my $foo = Foo->new();